Ramadan 2024 Dates: Sunday, 10 March, 2024 - Tuesday, 9 April, 2024

-The food culture primarily applies to the smaller eid, 'Eid-al-Fitr' since it marks the end of the holy month of Ramadan.
-Therefore naturally, most of the celebrations revolve around eating, and they usually last for more than two days.
-During this period, sharing of food is the main focus within family celebrations.
+The Excellent FoodThe famous food culture of Eid applies more to'Eid-al-Fitr' since it marks the end of the holy month of Ramadan.
+Therefore, most of the celebrations revolve around eating and last for more than two days.
+During this period, the sharing of food is the main focus of family celebrations.

-Ouzi is a local speciality of the United Arab Emirates prepared by slow-cooking succulent lamb or goat before mixing it with rice and topping it with fried pine nuts.
+- Ouzi: It is a local specialty of the United Arab Emirates prepared by slow-cooking succulent lamb or goat before mixing it with rice and topping it with fried pine nuts.
 It's one of the signature dishes of the festival.

 Eid Shopping in Dubai